Where is my 2019 Tax Form?

-What does the IRS consider Qualified Higher Education Expenses (as provided in the 2017 IRS Publication 970):
+Qualified Higher Education Expenses (Source: IRS Publication 970):

 These are expenses related to enrollment or attendance at an eligible postsecondary school.
 As shown in the following list, to be qualified, some of the expenses must be required by the school and some must be incurred by students who are enrolled at least half-time, defined later.